A woman is lifting weights at a gym. There is a poster in front of her with an eye on it.

 Helping Our Eyes Through Exercise and Physical Activity

 I went skiing yesterday.
 Loved it!
-I am a pretty mediocre skier but I love being on the mountain on a cold, crisp day with a blue sky and the sun glistening on the white snow.
+I am a pretty mediocre skier, but I love being on the mountain on a cold, crisp day with a blue sky and the sun glistening on the white snow.

 The importance of protecting your eyes while skiing

-Accomodationg for skiers with special needs
+Accommodating skiers with special needs

-As long as those bad eyes are in a head attached to a fairly functional body, visually impaired folks can do sports.
+As long as those "bad" eyes are in a head attached to a fairly functional body, visually impaired folks can do sports.
 The place we were skiing, Jack Frost, has a special program for the blind.
-If you google adaptive ski programs you come up with lists of dozens of ski areas accommodating skiers with special needs.
-Other places in Pennsylvania include Camelback, Whitetail and Liberty as well as a number more.
+If I Google adaptive ski programs, I come up with lists of dozens of ski areas that accommodate skiers with special needs.
+Other places near me in Pennsylvania include Camelback, Whitetail, and Liberty, as well as a number of others.
+If you are interested, check them out.

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

 Other sports for the visually impaired

 Besides skiing, the visually impaired can engage in many other sports.
 I have done Zumba and yoga for years.
 If we ever get snow, I plan on cross-country skiing.
-Swimming, riding my bike and kayaking are all on the agenda for my summer.
+Swimming, riding my bike, and kayaking are all on the agenda for my summer.

-Phyiscal activity is good for us in so many ways
+Physical activity is good for us in so many ways

 Sports can feel empowering

-Getting involved in sports does not have to mean becoming an athletic “animal.”
+Getting involved in sports does not have to mean becoming an athletic "animal."
 Tandem biking and chair yoga are just as legitimate for some as powerlifting is for others.
+And, by the way, if you want to lift — power or otherwise — weightlifting is a legitimate sport and is open to the visually impaired.

 Remember, sports are not just for kids.
 They are definitely not just for the fully sighted.
 Now, go play!